The MAS 4% Stress Test: How It Affects Your Home Loan in Singapore (2026)

 Why Fixed-Rate Packages Still Pass

-A common misconception is that fixed packages priced below 4% somehow fail the test.
-They do not.
-Banks compute eligibility on the 4% floor regardless of the package you select, so a 1.45% fixed-rate loan and a 1.85% SORA-linked loan give you the same maximum loan quantum on the same income.
-The package determines your monthly cash flow; the stress test determines the ceiling.
+People often assume a fixed package priced below 4% somehow fails the test.
+It doesn't.
+The bank runs your eligibility off the 4% floor no matter which package you pick, so a 1.45% fixed-rate loan and a 1.85% SORA-linked loan hand you the same maximum loan quantum on the same income.
+The package sets your monthly cash flow.
+The stress test sets the ceiling.
 For a side-by-side on the two structures, see our fixed vs SORA comparison.

 TDSR vs MSR: Which Cap Applies to You